MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 ![People Picker Org Search](../../assets/images/cards/peoplepicker-org-search.png)

 >[!NOTE]
-> To enable search within a conversation's member list, use the appropriate dataset defined in the [dataset](#dataset) table. `isMultiSelect` property is used to enable selecting multiple people in the control.
-It is set to false by default and allows to select one person only.
+> To enable search within a list of conversation members, use the appropriate dataset defined in the [dataset](#dataset) table. `isMultiSelect` property is used to enable the selection of multiple people in the control.
+It is set to false by default and this setting allows to select one person only.

 #### Data Submission
 When a `Submit Action` is performed on the Adaptive Card, all the inputs provided in the card are sent back to the bot through an `invoke`.
 This `Submit Action` is similar to other `Input control` in Adaptive Cards.
 The `invoke` payload consists of a list of input IDs to their corresponding values.